 Information and Resources for Parents

 Safety is woven into our curriculum for all students, with the content developed specifically for a particular age range.
-Our goal is to demystify what constitutes as abuse and share resources that are available to them, including reporting mechanisms.
+Our goal is to discuss what may be abuse and share available resources, including reporting mechanisms.
 Below is the type of information that we share with students:

 Preschool - 2nd Grade: Teachers using the book The Right Touch by Sandy Kleven as a teaching tool in the fall.
 Parents and guardians are notified via email.